 As an Israeli, it's kind of funny calling this salad "Israeli salad", we usually just call it salad.
 It’s a very common type of salad throughout all of the Middle Eastern countries and it changes accordingly.
-It's known around the world as "Israeli salad" although it has different names in different countries and its origins are probably Arab.
+It's known around the world as "Israeli salad" although it can also be called "Arabic salad".
+The salad has different names in different countries and its origins are probably Arab.
 In Israel, it is also known as "vegetable salad" or "chopped salad" in most coffee places and restaurants that serve it.

 The base of the salad, which is common for all the variations of this recipe, is cucumbers and tomatoes.
 On top of this, some add onion, parsley, bell peppers in different colors, carrots, olives, feta cheese or radishes, etc. Anything you like can be added to this salad, and it will take it to a different level with flavors.